-A method for gesture-based control of a portable, electronic device (1) with a touchscreen (2).
-Novel gestures are introduced which are compatible with conventional touchscreen gestures and can be used simultaneously.
-Contrary to custom, the user holds the finger (101) or any other input object in a steady manner and moves, displaces, or rotates the electronic device (1) below the unmoved finger (101) or input object.
-In one embodiment, the user moves a smartphone (1) or a smartwatch toward or away from the unmoved finger (101) to establish or terminate contact with the touchscreen (2).
-In another embodiment, the user drags or rotates the smartphone (1) below the unmoved finger (101).
-An acceleration sensor and/or a gyroscope are used for capturing the movements of the electronic device (1).
+A method for gesture-based control of a portable, electronic device with a touch-sensitive surface.
+Novel gestures are introduced that may be compatible with conventional touch-screen gestures.
+Contrary to custom, the user may hold a finger or any other input object in a steady manner and may move, shift, and/or rotate the electronic device below the unmoved finger or input object.
+In one embodiment, the user moves a smartphone or a smartwatch toward or away from the unmoved finger to establish or terminate contact with the touchscreen.
+In another embodiment, the user drags or rotates the smartphone below the unmoved finger such that the unmoved finger slides on the touchscreen.
+An acceleration sensor and/or a gyroscope may be used for capturing the movements of the electronic device.